wcylou/BlackjackProject/README.md

 - Normal gameplay consists of hitting and sticking
 - The dealer will take its turn if the player has not already gone bust.
 - The winner will be decided and chips adjusted accordingly.
+- If the user chooses to play another round, a true count based on the High Lo card counting strategy will be displayed.
+This is adjusted for how many cards there are in the deck currently (randomised at start from 1 to 6).
 - Once the user has no more money, the game finishes.

 ### Challenges and Lessons Learned